-'Happiness in a sweater': Snag this cozy, oversize look for $17, over 60% off
+'Happiness in a sweater': Grab this cozy, oversize layer for $35 right in time for winter

-Sweater season is just about here!
-We've cleared out our closets to make room for some new cozy cardis for layering, and in our search for fall- and winter-friendly pieces, there are more than a few chunky-knit classics we’re eyeing right now.
-Among our favorites: the Pink Queen Oversize Turtleneck Sweater.
-And you can snap up this versatile little number on sale for as low as $17 when you apply the on-page coupon at Amazon.
+Sweater season is firmly here and we've cleared out our closets to make room for some new cozy cardis for layering.
+In our search for winter-friendly pieces, there are more than a few chunky-knit classics we’re eyeing right now.
+Among our favorites: the Pink Queen Turtleneck Sweater.
+You can snap up this versatile little number on sale for as low as $35 in certain colors when you apply the on-page coupon at Amazon.

-This oversize sweater falls to the mid-thigh and comes with ... wait for it ... pockets!
-It's available in 43 colors in sizes S to 3XL.
+This oversized sweater falls to the mid-thigh and comes with ... wait for it ... pockets!
+It's available in 42 colors in sizes S to 3XL (at varying prices).

 Why is it a good deal?